0382/CGcoefficient.jl/docs/src/index.md

 # Home

 A package to calculate CG-coefficient, Racha coefficient, and Wigner 3j, 6j, 9j symbols.
-We offer three version API for all these coeddicients.
+We offer two versions of API for all these coefficients.

-- **normal version**: `CG, threeJ, SixJ, Racah, nineJ`.
-Their parameters can be `Integer` or `Rational` (half integer), and their result is simplified by default.
-- **double parameters version**: `dCG, d3j, d6j, dRacah d9j`.
-Their parameters means double of the real angular momentum, so can only be `Integer`.
-The result is not simplified.
-We will explain what is `simplify` later.
-- **float version**: `fCG, f3j, f6j, fRacah, f9j`.
-Their parameters is same as double parameter version.
-They use `Float64` for calculation, so they are not exact but are fast for numeric calculation.
-Because these function use stored `binomial` result for speed up calculation, you should reserve space before calculate large angular momentum coefficients.
-See `wigner_init_float` function for details.
+1. The exact functions return `SqrtRational`, which are designed for demonstration.
+They use `BigInt` in the internal calculation, and do not cache the binomial table, so they are not efficient.
+2. The floating-point functions return `Float64`, which are designed for numeric calculation.
+They use `Int, Float64` in the internal calculation, and you should pre-call [`wigner_init_float`](@ref) to calculate and cache the binomial table for later calculation.
+They may give inaccurate result for vary large angular momentum, due to floating-point arithmetic.
+You can find the max error at here: [wigner-benchmark](https://github.com/0382/wigner-benchmark).

 ## Install